AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 b.
 Upgrade Panorama
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Panorama must be on the same software version as its managed firewalls.
+Panorama must be on the same or higher software version as its managed firewalls.

-Currently, a newly launched firewall instance is on version 9.0.1, but the Panorama instance version is on 8.1.2.
-So once you have launched a Panorama instance, upgrade it to version 9.0.0+ by following the instructions below.
+Currently, a newly launched firewall instance is on version 9.0.3.xfr, if the Panorama instance version is on 8.1.x.
+So once you have launched a Panorama instance, upgrade it to version 9.0.3.xfr by following the instructions below.

 Go to Panorama --> Dynamic Updates, click "Check Now", select the latest version in "Applications and Threats", download and install.